-Baptist Seminary of Kentucky is affiliated with the Cooperative Baptist Fellowship (CBF) and Cooperative Baptist Fellowship Kentucky (CBF Kentucky).
+Baptist Seminary of Kentucky is affiliated with the Cooperative Baptist Fellowship (CBF), Cooperative Baptist Fellowship Kentucky (CBF Kentucky), and the National Baptist Convention of America

+International, Inc. (NBCA).
 The fellowship movement consists of approximately 1,800 affiliated churches who share a passion for the Great Commission of Jesus Christ and a commitment to Baptist principles of faith and practice.